alinkaZ/SiDo/README.md

 Apps that already exist aren’t fit for purpose.
 For example:

-- **Facebook:** a social networking app.
-It’s where people go to get their news ad hear what their friends are doing.
+-soical networking applications it’s where people go to get their news ad hear what their friends are doing.
 It’s not a learning platform.
 People can sell and buy things, but there are lots of issues when it comes to trusting.
-Facebook allows to contact with strangers

-- **Etsy:** is a shopping platform but doesn’t have a place where people can network and exchange knowledge.
+- Shopping platforms doesn’t have a place where people can network and exchange knowledge.

 - Learning platforms like courses are likely to not provide a shopping platform.